jesusrico96/jesusrico96.github.io/about.md

 #### __University of Vigo__ 2020.7 - Vigo, Spain
 - Master's degree in Mining Engineering
 - Advisor: Prof. [Raquel Pérez-Orozco](https://www.scopus.com/authid/detail.uri?authorId=57196054251)
-- Mining Engineering

 #### __University of Vigo__ 2018.7 - Vigo, Spain
-- Bachelor Degree in Energy Engineering
+- Bachelor's Degree in Energy Engineering
 - Major in Energy Efficiency

 ### Awards and Honors
 - Scholarship granted by the University of Vigo for funding the development of a PhD 2020